-As a biological dentist in Denver, our team at the McGinty Dental Group understand that traditional medicinal plant extracts that possess an anti-bacterial and anti-adherence properties can play an important role in the proper maintenance of our oral health.
+As a natural dentist near me, the team at McGinty Dental Group understands that traditional medicinal plant extracts that possess an anti-bacterial and anti-adherence properties can play an important role in the proper maintenance of our oral health.
 Now, a new clinical trial study has reveal that a combination of the plant product extract Salvadora persica (Sp) and green tea can decrease plaque formation when used as a mouthwash twice a day.

 Early testing has found that this type of mouthwash can successfully prevent the formation of plaque on tooth enamel for a 24-hour period.
 If used daily, this could provide a way for the eradication of plaque and successfully lower our risk of tooth decay.

 The Dangers of Plaque Formation

 Oral plaque – a sticky bacterial biofilm that builds up on the surface of soft and hard oral tissues – is the root cause for oral diseases such as tooth decay and gum disease, and ranks as a global concern.
 Fortunately, brushing and flossing daily eliminates plaque from the surface of your teeth and gums, thereby lowering your risk for these types of oral health problems.

 Plaque ranks as the primary contributor to oral inflammation, which can cause gum tissue to become inflamed, irritated, and vulnerable to diseases like gingivitis and periodontitis.
 Chemical treatments to fight plaque such as Chlorhexidine have shown success in the past at combating the plaque buildup but have also resulted in complications related to tooth staining, change of taste, and the hardening of existing plaque.